Parametrized topological complexity of collision-free motion planning in the plane: Cohomology of the obstacle-avoiding configuration space

 In this section, we study the structure of the cohomology rings of configuration spaces arising in the context of our main theorem.
 Let $E=\Conf(\R^d,m+n)$ and $B=\Conf(\R^d,m)$.
 Then, the Fadell-Neuwirth bundle of configuration spaces is $p\colon E \to B$, with fiber $X= \Conf(\R^d\smallsetminus\sO_m,n)$, where $\sO_m$ is a set of $m$ distinct points in $\R^d$.
 In order to utilize Proposition \ref{prop:cup} subsequently, we analyze the cohomology ring of the ``obstacle-avoiding configuration space'' $E\times_BE$.

 We use homology and cohomology with integer coefficients, and suppress the coefficients, throughout.
 The principal objects of study, $E$, $B$, $X$, and $E\times_BE$, all have torsion free integral homology and cohomology.
 This is well known for the classical configuration spaces, see \cite{FH}.
+We first recall several results from \cite{CFW}.
+While the focus of \cite{CFW} is mainly on odd dimensions $d\ge 3$, it is readily checked that these specific results hold for any dimension $d\ge 2$.